hercules-ci/blog.hercules-ci.com/README.md

 # Deployment preview

-1. Push to a branch
+1. Push to a branch,

-2. Open the details, open the effect log, go to preview url
+2. Open the details, open the effect log, go to preview url.